 Kathmandu has a population over nine lakhs making it the largest urban mass in the city in Kathmandu Valley, which includes Kirtipur, Lalitpur, Bhaktapur, Madhyapur Thimi and smaller regions.
 The city has a population density of 20,288 people per square kilometer (52,550/square mile).

-Cities except for Kathmandu weren’t as developed some years back so people had to migrate to the capital for better education, jobs, lifestyle and many more.
+Cities except for Kathmandu weren’t developed some years back so people had to migrate to the capital for better education, jobs, lifestyle and many more.
 They came here for better opportunities and then resided here.
 They have their reasons, as many places in Nepal aren’t as developed nor there are any opportunities there.

 Additioanl to that, the government hasn’t played the role of making a sustainable development in different aspects.
-They’ve neglected other cities so much that others had to leave their birth city in search of a better life. .
-And now that they’ve all settled well, no one wants to return.
+They’ve neglected other cities so much that others had to leave their birth city in search of a better life.
+And now that they’ve all settled here, no one wants to return.
 The population of Kathmandu keeps on rising and other cities keep on decreasing.
 As a result, other cities look pollution-free and the beauty remains.

 Had our government done their jobs perfectly, this wouldn’t be an issue now.
 The cities and the country as a whole would have been developed far more.
-The government is like the parent of all the public, and the negligence they’ve shown shows how far behind we, as a country; its development.
+The government is like the parent of all the public, and the negligence they’ve shown shows how far behind we are, as a country; its development.

 Talking about development in Nepal and the role of the government being played here, we see the live evidence on how they work.
 The roads in Kathmandu are so pathetic that one dreads every day to leave their house.
 However, they need to travel through the bumpy and shitty road every day.
 Yet, the interesting part is, the routes where the minister go through are in pretty good condition making me wonder, if the development on road sectors only applies to the places where the ministers reside and not the lay people like us.
 Talking about development on such sites, its interesting how there’s been preparation going on with the BIMSTEC (Bengal Initiative for Multi-Sectoral Technical and Economic Corporation) bringing together seven members states including Bangladesh, Bhutan, India, Nepal, and Sri Lanka from South Asia, and Myanmar and Thailand from Southeast Asia to help fast-track regional connectivity projects and push its Act East Policy.

-Having such an event in our country, ministers from foreign land being present among us for a good change is a great attainment for us.
+Having such an event in our country, ministers from foreign land being present among us for a good change is a great achievement for us.
 But the fact that, the roads are being made just for their presence is absurd.
 I am a local here, and travleing around the city can be pretty harsh and tedious.
 Not just us, but everyone; from pedestrians to anyone who owns a vehicle.

 These roads have been responsible for a number of deaths and those suffering from respiration diseases now.
 Pedestrians have to walk in roads filled with mud and small ponds every day to go fulfill their duties like study or job.
-These issues had not been solved for several months but because some people are visiting for a couple of days, the roads are being pitched, painted and decorated in a few hours.
+These issues had not been solved for several months but just because some people are visiting for a couple of days, the roads are being pitched, painted and decorated within few hours.
 The government does not give a damn about the public but cares so much what other folks will think.

 I knew that the road of Boudha, which is one of the muddiest in this rainy season, was being repaired and prepared to be pitched for their visit to Gokarna Forest Resort.
 The government had planned a banquet dinner at Gokarna Forest Resort in honor of the government heads coming to Nepal for the Fourth BIMSTEC Summit.
 But I recently came to know that the repair of the road has been canceled and the road remains the same.
 Instead, the government is preparing to fly the government heads on MI-17 helicopters of the Nepal Army.